 Health & Safety Risk Assessments Are Vital

-The court heard that the Health and Safety Executive (HSE) investigation had identified serious safety failings and that the firm had failed to ensure that the repair was carried out in a safe manner.
+The court heard that the Health and Safety Executive (HSE) investigation had identified severe safety failings and that the firm had failed to ensure that the repair was carried out safely.

 The Risks of Working at Height